girish3/Vlog/README.md

 Often, there is a need to not just print logs but also either to save them in a local file or upload it to a server.
 The [Chain of responsibility pattern](https://www.tutorialspoint.com/design_pattern/chain_of_responsibility_pattern.htm) is a recommended pattern for such needs.
 In this pattern, each object in the chain receives the log data and can therefore be responsible to print the log statement (logcat), save in a file, or, in our use-case, pass the data to **Vlog** library.
 Refer [sample app](https://github.com/girish3/Vlog/tree/master/app/src/main/java/com/girish/vlogsample) in this repo for more details.
 For a quick setup, the app's [logger folder](https://github.com/girish3/Vlog/tree/master/app/src/main/java/com/girish/vlogsample/logger) can directly be copy-pasted in any Android project.

 <img src="/demo_resources/vlog_chain_of_responsibility.png" width = 60%/>

+### Contribute
+Feel free to raise issues, suggest changes and you are more than welcomed to fork and submt the Pull request.